-Realizing a noticeable dip in immunizations, the American Academy of Pediatrics (AAP) has launched a campaign advocating for parents to call their child’s pediatrician to schedule any important upcoming checkups or vaccines.
+Realizing a noticeable dip in immunizations, the American Academy of Pediatrics (AAP) launched the #CallYourPediatrician campaign earlier this year advocating for parents to call their child’s provider to schedule any upcoming checkups or vaccines.
 August is National Immunization Awareness Month, a perfect time to highlight the importance of this campaign and gain insight from UT Physicians experts.

 The Centers for Disease Control and Prevention released information early in May showing that from mid-March to mid-April doctors in the Vaccines for Children program ordered 2.5 million fewer doses of vaccines.
 Of course, around that same time the COVID-19 pandemic was spreading rapidly throughout the country.

-However, now with health care clinics reopening there still seems to be a decline in vaccinations, which could have serious consequences in the near future.
-Schools and organized sports will be returning in just a few months.
+With health care clinics now reopened there still seems to be a decline in vaccinations, which could have serious consequences in the near future.

 “As a pediatrician, I am deeply concerned for the health and welfare of all children.
 Vaccine-preventable diseases can lead to hospitalizations and even death,” said Kenya Parks, MD, FAAP, pediatrician at UT Physicians and assistant professor of pediatrics at McGovern Medical School at UTHealth.